Cloppenburg

+History

+Under Nazi Germany, it was the location of a forced labour subcamp of the prison in Vechta and a camp for Sinti and Romani people (see Romani Holocaust).

 The town had strong cultural links with St Munchins Parish in Limerick, Ireland from the 1970s to the 1990s.
 During this period many groups of teens/young adults from both areas visited and were hosted by families from the other area.

 Economy

 The town is a centre for the largely agricultural region of southern Oldenburg.
 It is the administrative centre of the district and there are many schools.

 However, there is also some industry in town: e.g. Lumberg, (connector systems) and Derby Cycle (bikes).

 Tourism

-One of Cloppenburg's main tourist attractions is the Cloppenburg Museum Village, a collection of old buildings from the region that were dismantled and reassembled in the museum.
+One of Cloppenburg's main tourist attractions is the Cloppenburg Museum Village, an open-air museum containing a collection of old buildings from the region that were dismantled and reassembled in the museum.

+Sport

+MSC Cloppenburg are a German motorcycle speedway team who race at the MSC Arena Cloppenburg on Boschstraße.